-If you are traveling with a tour operator, please contact them.
+If you are traveling with a tour operator, please contact them directly.

 The safety of our passengers and employees is our highest priority.
 A new evaluation has been made of the situation in China regarding the Coronavirus and SAS has decided to prolong the suspension of all flights to and from Shanghai and Beijing until March 29th.
-Refunds and rebooking possibilities are offered for affected passengers.
+Rebooking possibilities are offered for affected passengers.

 Travel to/from and via Hong Kong (HKG)

 Flight schedule to and from Hong Kong will be reduced in March, April and May.
 Affected Passengers will be notified.

 Restrictions for transfer via Hong Kong to the Philippines